-\ Key Suppliers and Partners
+Key Suppliers and Partners

-DDSN contracts with local provider organizations - - public and private - - to provide services.
-The fluid working relationship between DDSN and the executive directors of these local service agencies, their board members and staff are very important to ensuring the continuous availability of high quality services.
-Disability advocates and their organizations are integral in promoting consumer-focused services and providing valuable feedback on effectiveness, issues and concerns.
+DDSN contracts with both public and private provider organizations to provide services.
+The working relationship between DDSN and the executive directors of these local service agencies, their board members and staff are very important to ensuring the continuous availability of high quality services.
+Disability advocates and their organizations are integral in promoting consumer-focused services and providing valuable feedback of effectiveness, issues and concerns.

 The Governor, her staff, members of the General Assembly and their staff are all very important partners in the system of services as they guide policy, appropriate funds and connect individual constituents to available services.
 DDSN partners with other state agencies to maximize services to its customers and ensure health and safety.

-\ Operating Locations
+Operating Locations

-DDSN's operation locations cover all 46 counties of the state and include central administration located in Columbia; regional centers located in Columbia, Clinton, Summerville, Florence and Hartsville; district offices located in Clinton and Summerville; 39 Local DSN boards, with some serving multiple counties.
+DDSN's operations are located in all 46 counties of the state and include regional centers located in Columbia, Clinton, Summerville, Florence and Hartsville, 39 Disabilities and Special Needs boards serving local counties, district offices in Clinton and Summerville, and central administration in Columbia.